IbaiBuR/experience_tracker/README.md

 Its basic use is:

-- ./experience_tracker experience.bin (for Linux)
+- ./experience_tracker experience.exp (for Linux)
-- experience_tracker.exe experience.bin (for Windows)
+- experience_tracker.exe experience.exp (for Windows)

 # What does it do